interdependence/ansible-role-fedora-workstation/README.md

 An Ansible role to configure [Fedora Workstation].

-For configuring the base system: [interdependence/ansible-role-fedora].
+For configuring the base system: [ansible-role-fedora].

 ## Requirements

-The dconf module depends on the `psutil` Python library (version 4.0.0 and upwards), dconf, dbus-send, and dbus-run-session binaries.
+The dconf module depends on the [psutil] Python library (version 4.0.0 and upwards), dconf, dbus-send, and dbus-run-session.

 ## Role Variables